codingatmyjob/Discord-Spotify-Activity-Tracker/README.md

 # Discord Spotify Activity Tracker

 A Discord bot that watches a specific user's presence and posts their Spotify activity to a channel whenever they are live on Twitch.
+Important to preface that while this is a 'bot' it operates as a Client, with no command capabilities.

 ## Setup